How Is Idiopathic Hypersomnia Treated?

 Sodium oxybate is also known as gamma hydroxyburate (GHB).
 It promotes deep sleep and improves daytime sleepiness.
 Small studies have shown that sodium oxybate may help people with IH as much as it helps people with narcolepsy.
 Possible side effects include nausea, dizziness, and headaches.
 Ongoing clinical trials are testing the effect of sodium oxybate in people with IH.3,6

-Xywav is an altered version of sodium oxybate that has much less sodium.
+Xywav is a lower-sodium version of Xyrem (sodium oxybate).
 The FDA approved Xywav for IH in mid-2021, making it the first approved drug for treating idiopathic hypersomnia.3,7

 Before beginning treatment for idiopathic hypersomnia, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.